 - As and when required must engage an independent qualified auditor, approved by the Utility Regulator, to provide assurance on: - o The standard and completeness of the scheme audits; and - The financial and administrative processes operated by the Programme Administrator. - Carry out registration of primary bidders and keep a record of their applications; - Keep and maintain adequate records of all approved and unapproved schemes and maintain a satisfactory database of schemes and variations, with at least three years records readily available (i.e. data will not be archived before three years).
 Scheme records should be kept for a minimum of ten years.
 The database should be maintained and updated on a regular basis.
-For the avoidance of doubt this must include financial details of forecast scheme costs, scheme variations and end of year outturn scheme costs; - Evaluate and recalculate as necessary the cost effectiveness targets on a rolling average basis, every year based on the cost-effectiveness achieved on the previous three years schemes; - Complete annual reports on scheme performance; - Follow up issues from audit reports and make recommendations for improvements to audit reports; - Present an annual plan to the Utility Regulator for ensuring the availability of sufficient trained staff and appropriate administrative arrangements to deliver the service as detailed above; - Undertake related activities as required by the Utility Regulator; and - Assess and endorse submissions of invoices and proof of work done as outlined in section 2.5 of the Framework Document; - Must be compliant with the Data Protection Act and registered with the Information Commission as a Data Controller; and
+For the avoidance of doubt this must include financial details of forecast scheme costs, scheme variations and end of year outturn scheme costs; - Evaluate and recalculate as necessary the cost effectiveness targets on a rolling average basis, every year based on the cost-effectiveness achieved on the previous three years schemes; - Complete annual reports on scheme performance; - Provide the Utility Regulator with monitoring information on the geographical and sectoral spread of households benefiting from the NISEP on an annual basis, to include the numbers and types of measures installed and the amount of NISEP spend in each District Council area; - Follow up issues from audit reports and make recommendations for improvements to audit reports; - Present an annual plan to the Utility Regulator for ensuring the availability of sufficient trained staff and appropriate administrative arrangements to deliver the service as detailed above; - Undertake related activities as required by the Utility Regulator; and - Assess and endorse submissions of invoices and proof of work done as outlined in section 2.5 of the Framework Document; - Must be compliant with the Data Protection Act and registered with the Information Commission as a Data Controller; and